Chapin City Blues

 Walking home, I caught myself smiling – something I rarely do these days, especially on my own.
 I started thinking about the job I haven’t heard from.
 Even if I don’t get it, I’m not gonna let it get me down.
 No matter how much it crushes my spirits, I won’t allow it.
 Because I don’t get many of these days.
 I deserve to keep it safe.
 I’ll look around for more work.
 I’ll do my best to look forward.
 I want this feeling to stay.

-2 thoughts on “Here’s to staying happy
+2 responses to “Here’s to staying happy”

-Leave a Reply
+Leave a comment

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.